vokimon/godot-asset-library-client/README.md

 Sure you can help with those:

-- BUG: Previews are generated as json but the api returns a warning and ignores them
 - Solve the emoji problem by not removing them.
 The blacklist is quite limited and fragile.
 - Support first upload of a project
 - Auto-identify license available in repository